equinor/template-fastapi-react/documentation/docs/contribute/development-guide/05-publishing.md

 Since we are using trunk based development, all pushes to main trigger a release to a test environment.

-Release to production is triggered when we merge in the auto-generated pull requests (that contains changelogs) that are created by the `create-release-pr.yaml` Github action.
+Release to production is triggered when we merge in the auto-generated pull requests (that contains changelogs) that are created by the `release-please.yaml` Github workflow.

 ### Workflows